BuidlGuidl/zupass-scaffold-eth-2/README.md

 # 🏗 Zupass: Scaffold-ETH 2 Starter Kit

+⚠️ this is now forked over to [here](https://github.com/BuidlGuidl/devconnect-zupass-se2)

 Get started with [Zupass](https://github.com/proofcarryingdata/zupass) to generate proofs & verify PCDs (Proof-Carrying Data).

 In this Starter Kit you'll find an example of how to generate a proof and verify it on the backend.